davidsneighbour/dotfiles/README.md

 ## Setup as local dotfile installation and update

-You do not need to set this up as a local dotfile installation if you do not with to use this repo for your Bash sessions.
+You do not need to set this up as a local dotfile installation if you do not wish to use this repo for your Bash sessions.
 Don't do this is what I am saying.
-This is only for myself to install everything quickly on a new system.
+This is only for me to install everything quickly on a new system.

-Clone with with submodules:
+Clone with submodules:

 ```shell
 git clone --recurse-submodules git@github.com:davidsneighbour/dotfiles.git